Contact A Dedicated Lawyer After A Dog Bite Or Animal Attack

 People have dogs for a number of reasons.
 Some adopt a puppy for a son or daughter.
 Some are interested in the companionship and personality traits of a particular breed of dog.
 Still, others adopt more aggressive types of dogs for protection.

 There are many breeds of dogs known to be aggressive, such as:

 Some pet owners have adopted these breeds, raised them, and experienced zero aggressive or violent behavior.
 However, sometimes even well-trained dogs turn violent unexpectedly, as do those from more docile breeds.
 Some do so to protect their owners, but some are simply large dogs who get too playful with humans.
 These include labs, sheepdogs, poodles, bulldogs, schnauzers and terriers.

 In Florida, dog owners, cat owners and people with pets, in general, are expected to care for and maintain control of their animals.
 If they fail to prevent an animal attack on someone, they can be held legally liable for their actions.

 The Florida dog bite laws are so stringent that many dog owners purchase insurance to cover all damage committed by their dogs.
 Regardless of whether the owner has this insurance, he or she will still be held liable for owning a violent dog.
 The case against the owner is especially strong if the dog was aggressive toward humans in the past.

-At the personal injury Law Office of Craig Gibbs, we pursue monetary damages for dog bite victims, as well as for those who are attacked by other animals, such as cats or exotic pets (pythons, boa constrictors, crocodiles, and alligators).
+At the personal injury Law Office of Craig Gibbs, we pursue monetary damages for people injured by dog bites, as well as for those who are attacked by other animals, such as cats or exotic pets (pythons, boa constrictors, crocodiles and alligators).

 We use every resource at our disposal to hold owners accountable for violent dogs.
 We also pursue wrongful death cases in instances where a dog has caused the death of a child or family member.